-(e) Short-Term Illness and Injury Plan

-(1) The Employer will arrange for an insurance carrier to provide eligible employees with a Short-Term Illness and Injury Plan (STIIP) effective November 1, 1994.

-(2) The STIIP plan shall have the following basic characteristics:

-(i) STIIP benefits will commence starting on the first day in the event of an injury or hospitalization, and on the third day in the event of an illness.

-(ii) STIIP benefits will be as follows: seventy-five percent (75%) pay to a maximum of six hundred dollars (\$600) per week for a period not to exceed seventeen (17) weeks.

-(3) Costs of the premiums will be 100% Employer paid.

-(4) Sick Leave not covered by STIIP - Regular employees are entitled to six (6) sick leave days per calendar year, cumulative year to year to a maximum of eight (8) days.
+- (e) Short-Term Illness and Injury Plan - (1) The Employer will arrange for an insurance carrier to provide eligible employees with a Short-Term Illness and Injury Plan (STIIP) effective November 1, 1994. - (2) The STIIP plan shall have the following basic characteristics: - (i) STIIP benefits will commence starting on the first day in the event of an injury or hospitalization, and on the third day in the event of an illness. - (ii) STIIP benefits will be as follows: seventy-five percent (75%) pay to a maximum of six hundred dollars (\$600) per week for a period not to exceed seventeen (17) weeks. - (3) Costs of the premiums will be one hundred percent (100%) Employer paid. - (4) Sick Leave not covered by STIIP Regular employees are entitled to six (6) sick paid sick/personal emergency leave days per calendar year, cumulative year to year to a maximum of eight (8) days.
 (Note: this language applies to all regular employees, including those working less than twenty (20) hours per week).

+Note: Regular employees will be entitled to five and one-half days (51⁄2) sick days for 2016.